HomeAssistant-Mods/home-assistant-miele/README.md

 # Home Assistant support for Miele@home connected appliances

+## Introduction

 This project exposes Miele state information of appliances connected to a Miele user account.
-This is achieved by communicating with the Miele Cloud Service, which exposes both applicances connected to a Miele@home Gateway XGW3000, as well as those devices connected via WiFi Con@act.
+This is achieved by communicating with the Miele Cloud Service, which exposes both applicances connected to a Miele@home Gateway XGW3000, as well as those devices connected via WiFi Con@ct.

-# Prerequisite
+## Prerequisite

 * A running version of [Home Assistant](https://home-assistant.io).
 While earlier versions may work, the custom component has been developed and tested with version 0.76.x.
 * The ```requests_oauthlib```# library as part of your HA installation.
 Please install via ```pip3 install requests_oauthlib```
 * Following the [instructions on the Miele developer site](https://www.miele.com/developer/getinvolved.html), you need to request your personal ```ClientID``` and ```ClientSecret```.

-# Installation of the custom component
+## Installation of the custom component

 * Copy the content of this repository into your ```custom_components``` folder, which is sa subdirectory of your Home Assistant configuration directory.
 By default, this directory is located under ```~/.home-assistant```.
 The structure of the ```custom_components``` directory should look like this afterwards: